What do your ring names mean?

-The shopping lists also come into play if you have a question about your order.
+Wishlists also come into play if you have a question about your order.
 When you’re ready to check out, you have the option of asking me for a “sanity check.”
 (Will your chosen sizes/amounts work for your project?)
-When you do that, the contents of your cart get saved aside in a shopping list.
+When you do that, the contents of your cart get saved aside in a wishlist.
 After I answer your questions, you can update quantities or items and then go ahead with your order.

-Please note that you have to be logged into your account to create new shopping lists.
+Please note that you have to be logged into your account to create a wishlist.

 Do you teach classes?